 Winthrop grew steadily during the 1990s and early 2000s, building on its strengths in published institutional histories and historical films and traditional archival consulting.
 In the mid-2000s, with the emerging shift from print to digital formats, Winthrop began to embrace the digital technologies our clients needed.
 Our archivists designed state of the art digital asset management systems to preserve and present digitized and born-digital records.
 Our historians produced more historical content in digital form: e-books, interactive timelines and websites, tablet and smartphone apps, and social media tools.
 Returning to our roots as a consulting firm, we also began to do more consulting work in areas such as strategy, organizational development, branding, executive succession, and most recently, family history.

 Today, Winthrop is busier than ever, with a reach far beyond our Massachusetts roots.
 Besides an office in the Boston area, we have our main business operations in New York and Seattle.
 We also have representatives or affiliates in Detroit, Washington DC, Miami, Providence, Montreal, London and Munich.
-Four members of Winthrop’s founding generation—Dave Dyer, Linda Edgerly, Meg Graham, George Smith—remain associated with the firm, as does Deborah Shea.
-David Kay joined Winthrop early in 2014 as manager of the Information & Archival Services division and digital asset specialist.
-Stephen Chambers joind Winthrop in early 2016 as deputy manager of the Histories Services division.
+Four members of Winthrop’s founding generation—Dave Dyer, Linda Edgerly, Meg Graham, George Smith—remain associated with the firm.
+David Kay joined Winthrop early in 2014 and Sam Markham in December of 2014 as managers of the Information & Archival Services division.
+Stephen Chambers joined Winthrop in early 2016 as deputy manager of the Histories Services division.

 Working with professionalism, intellectual rigor, integrity, and dedication to our clients, Winthrop has earned and continues to expand its reputation as the world leader in what now is a well-established market for business and institutional history and archives.